 Table 11 documents the 5,143 cases reported as closed in Table 10 by closed case type.
 This table does not report on open cases.
-This table includes all preventive detention motion types reported in Table 1 and not just motions that were granted or denied.
-Sentenced cases made up 53.1% of closed cases and included cases that received a deferred sentence, cases with a conditional discharge, and sentenced cases.
+This table includes all preventive detention motion types reported in Table 1, not just motions granted or denied.
+Sentenced cases comprised 53.1% of closed cases, including cases that received a deferred sentence, cases with a conditional discharge, and sentenced cases.
 This table includes cases that were dismissed or nolle'd.
 There is a substantive legal difference between the terms in that a dismissal involves the court's discretion and a nolle involves the prosecutor's discretion.
-Dismissals are cases dismissed by the Court and nolle's are cases dismissed by the prosecution.
-Dismissed cases (23.8%) included cases dismissed by the court for many reasons that include when defendants were declared incompetent and the case could not proceed, cases in which the state was not ready for trial, the failure to comply with a court order, discovery violations, speedy trial violations, and lack of probable cause, among other reasons.
-Nolle'd (22%) is used as an abbreviation of Nolle prosequi which from Latin to English translates to "wish to not prosecute" and indicates the prosecutor has voluntarily decided to end a case.
+Dismissals are cases dismissed by the Court, and nolles are cases dismissed by the prosecution.
+Dismissed cases (23.8%) included cases dismissed by the court for many reasons, including when defendants were declared incompetent.
+The case could not proceed in cases where the state was not ready for trial, the failure to comply with a court order, discovery violations, speedy trial violations, and lack of probable cause, among other reasons.
+Nolle'd (22%) is an abbreviation of Nolle prosequi, which translates from Latin to English to "wish not to prosecute" and indicates the prosecutor has voluntarily decided to end a case.
 Cases are nolle'd by the prosecution for a variety of reasons including because defendants are incompetent, agreements to nolle in one case because of a plea in another case, because the prosecution might decide to go forward in federal court instead of state court, and numerous other discretionary reasons, including uncooperative witnesses, witnesses that can no longer be located, and the lack of evidence or flawed evidence.

-Because the data does not readily contain more detailed information, we are unable to report more precisely the reasons cases were dismissed or nolled or on how cases were sentenced (i.e., jail sentences, prison sentences, and terms of probation).
-In addition, dismissals may be without prejudice, meaning the case can be brought again at a later date, or with prejudice, meaning the state is barred from re-prosecuting the case.
+Because the data does not readily contain more detailed information, we cannot report more precisely why cases were dismissed or nolled or how cases were sentenced (i.e., jail sentences, prison sentences, and terms of probation).
+In addition, dismissals may be without prejudice, meaning the case can be brought again later, or with prejudice, meaning the state is barred from re-prosecuting the case.
 These data do not capture this difference.
-Without further detailed review it is also not possible to correct any data entry errors between dismissed and nolled cases.
-It is likely there are errors in the categorization of dismissed and nolled cases.

-The "Other" category contained 61 cases (1.1%) and included cases in which the defendant was deceased, the defendant was acquitted, and 3 unknown cases.
+Without a further detailed review, it is also not possible to correct any data entry errors between dismissed and nolled cases.
+There are likely errors in the categorization of dismissed and nolled cases.
+The "Other" category contained 61 cases (1.1%) and included cases in which the defendant was deceased, the defendant was acquitted, and three unknown cases.

-Table 11 Closed Case Type
+Table 11.
+Closed Case Type